riamarliana87/SQL/README.md

 ##Welcome to my SQL Portfolio!
 This code repository contain example of SQL I've written.
 Feel free to take a look and reach out via email if you have any question : ria.marliana87@gmail.com

--- I have an online shop.
-I sell 15 types of fashion which are located in 3 warehouses location (Jakarta, Bandung, Semarang).
-I want to calculate the potential profit in each warehouse if all items are sold.
+-- I have an online store.
+I sell 15 types of cloth which are located in 3 warehouses in Jakarta, Bandung, and Semarang.
 -- The first thing I did was create a "store" database, then create table named "products".
 I defined the data type of each field.
 -- 1. pid (product id) : INTEGER PRIMARY KEY
 -- 2. pname (product name) : TEXT